Bellevue West alum 'can't stop the beat' in upcoming Broadway tour of 'Hairspray'

 Johnson, now a resident of New York City, returns to the Omaha area this week as part of the national Broadway touring cast of “Hairspray.”

-The show opens Tuesday at the Orpheum Theater.
-It is the last show in Omaha Performing Arts’ 2022-23 Broadway season.
+The show, which opens Tuesday, is the last performance in Omaha Performing Arts’ 2022-23 Broadway season at the Orpheum Theater.

-“It’s been really exciting,” she told The World-Herald.
+“It’s been really exciting,” she told the Omaha World-Herald.
 “It’s been a big learning opportunity, and it’s been a good job to have to really get me started in my theatrical career.”

 The musical features 1960s-style dance music and Motown-style rhythm and blues.
 Some of the show’s most memorable songs include, “Mama, I’m a Big Girl Now,” “Welcome to the '60s” and “You Can’t Stop The Beat.”